mikeldalmauc/portfoliov2/README.md

 # portfoliov2
-Personal portfolio website built with elm, elm-ui
+Personal portfolio website built with elm, elm

+This website design is based on stevenmengin.com website, the website is intended to evolve and gradually the design will distantiate.

+Implementation is all done by myself.

 ## Install